 Students who applied for the scholarship program will be notified by June 15 of their award.

 All campers balance of registration must be made in full for the entire amount by July 1, 2020.
 Paid amounts less than the registration price will be automatically refunded and campers will not be registered.
 Fee includes all meals, room and board, classes, and field trips.

 Beyond the excellent instruction from a well-trained and highly qualified staff, we also provide each scholar with:

-- Linen for the beds (including a pillow, blanket, sheets), on wash cloth and bath towel will be provided and refreshed weekly.
+- Linen for the beds (including a pillow, blanket, sheets), wash cloth and bath towel refreshed weekly.

-- A dormitory room (2 scholars per room).
-The room is equipped with a refrigerator, freezer, and microwave.
+- A dormitory room (2 scholars per room) equipped with a refrigerator, freezer, and microwave.

 All scholars attending the SEAS program will attend the opening at 11 am on July 12.
 Check-in will follow the opening.

 - Clothing to wear during the two duration of the camp (washer and dryer available).